blackpill/tesla-display/_pages/about.md

 ## Why should I use this app?

-1. Play some video files for passengers (eg. kids) to ease the pain of long trip.
+1. Play video files for passengers (eg. kids) to ease the pain of long trip.

-2. Share personal videos or use some video apps that is not installed in Tesla.
+2. If you don't like Tesla's built-in navigator, you can use other navigator apps such as Waze, Google Map, and cast it to Tesla's big screen.

-3. In some countries(eg. China), Tesla's built-in navigator app is not good.
-We can use the mobile navigator app, and cast to Tesla's big screen.
+3. Share personal videos or use some video apps that is not installed in Tesla.

 ## The demo videos of Tesla Display app
 My kid is watching Peppa Pig while I'm driving.